 Umina was established as a holiday resort town in 1917 connecting to Woy Woy train station by a motor service.

 Immediately south of Ettalong Beach is Ocean Beach.
 At the end of The Esplanade is a play and picnic area, Umina Beach, a caravan park and a large recreation area.
 Further south are Mt Ettalong, Pearl Beach and Patonga .

 The Bulgandry Aboriginal Engravings:

-What is known as the Guringgai and the etchings can be seen by following a pathway around the circumference of the site, situated south of Woy Woy.
+What is known as the Guringgai and the etchings can be seen by following a pathway around the circumference of the site, situated north west of Woy Woy and south of Kariong.
 The figures are of men, women, marine life, kangaroos and canoes.
 It is not known to what extent they form a narrative or to what extent they are pedagogical or of ceremonial significance (or all three).
 Theories suggest they started as a charcoal or scratched outline that was then made permanent by 'pecking' holes along the outline with a pointed stone with the area between the holes later rubbed away.
 While surviving as a good example of early aboriginal significance, erosion has taken its toll and the figures are sometimes indistinct, though the information boards are helpful in providing clarity.
 The engravings are clearest at dawn or dusk or after rain.